Calculating COV: The Business Impact of Talent Shortages

 Which brings us to our next vital business metric.
 You've heard of TTM, or Time to Market.
 If you want to improve that number you should get familiar with TTR.

 TTR- Time To Recruit With Resource Erectors

 As we've seen, COV costs go up each day that vacancies go unfilled and prolonged slow recruiting for the top professional positions only exacerbates the costs and disruptions to operations.
 At Resource Erectors we bring 20 years of recruiting experience to the mining, manufacturing, and construction industries.
 We maintain relationships with thousands of professional and executive candidates to fill your most critical top-level vacancies.

 Over 80% of our placed professional candidates are still actively contributing to the success of their companies 5 years later.
 We screen every candidate for the levels of education, professional experience, and career patterns to align the best available talent to the needs of your organization.
-When you need to fill critical vacancies in engineering, sales, business development, executive positions, logistics, financial and more please don't hesitate to contact us today.
+When you need to fill critical vacancies in engineering, sales, business development, executive positions, logistics, financial and more please don't hesitate to contact us today for a free consultation.